Pratik9113/RepoVision-FX/README.md

 3. Formulates and verifies the fix locally in a sandbox.
 4. Generates a new branch, pushes the code, and creates a descriptive GitHub Pull Request.

-Human engineers are simply required to review the explainable summary and approve the PR.